BlocProtocol/BLOC-wiki/docs/mining/BLOC-GUI-Miner.md

 ### **Launch the BLOC GUI Miner**

-Launch the BLOC GUI Miner and select **I want to mine other cryptocurrency**
+Launch the BLOC GUI Miner and select **I want to mine other cryptocurrencies**

 ![I want to mine other cryptocurrency](images/BLOC-GUI-MINER/main-menu-2.png)